vjbollavarapu/tidygen/docs/PURCHASING_MODULE.md

 ## License

-This module is part of the iNEAT ERP system and is licensed under the same terms as the main project.
+This module is part of the TidyGen ERP system and is licensed under the same terms as the main project.